 Transparency is a crucial element of trust, and trust is paramount in any relationship, including professional ones.
 If the first few days of an employee’s experience are punctuated by a breach of that trust, you can expect their tenure to be short.
 That's why it's crucial to ensure the work an employee signs up for is the work they'll actually be doing day-to-day.

 A strategic onboarding program can also make a significant difference for newly-hired employees by providing clarity around their role, a community of trusted colleagues, and a clear path to success.
-If you don’t have a formalized onboarding program, you can get started here.

 3. More than 50% of all organizations globally have difficulty retaining some of their most valued employee groups.